LilyAsFlora/Ririi/README.md

 ### Correlatives

-A table of common correlatives, all of which are affected by noun cases when used as pronouns.
+A table of common correlatives.

 |           |     query    |      this     |      that     |         some         |         no        |          every         |
 |:---------:|:------------:|:-------------:|:-------------:|:--------------------:|:-----------------:|:----------------------:|